The jonquils and the wattles are flowering – along with grasses across the country – so it’s hayfever time.

 If you get in early, there’s a lot you can do to minimise your symptoms and keep yourself well.

 Waiting until you HAVE symptoms will give the allergens a head start on your body.
-If you know that hayfever is part of your life then consult your naturopath NOW – not when you’re sneezing and wheezing.
+If you know that hayfever is part of your life then consult your Naturopath NOW – don’t wait until you’re sneezing and wheezing.

 So what can you do?